-Mathematica researchers have also earned the Raymond Vernon Memorial Prize from the Association for Public Policy Analysis and Management in 2011 and 2012.
+- Raymond Vernon Memorial Prize from the Association for Public Policy Analysis & Management (2011 and 2012)

-Mathematica also won the 2010 Outstanding Contractor Award from the assistant secretary of the Administration for Children and Families, U.S. Department of Health and Human Services for our systematic reviews of pregnancy prevention and home visiting programs.
+Mathematica won the 2010 Outstanding Contractor Award from the assistant secretary of the Administration for Children and Families, U.S. Department of Health and Human Services, for our systematic reviews of pregnancy prevention and home visiting programs.

-Our statistics experts received the American Statistical Association, Government Statistics Section, 2011 Pat Doyle Award.
+- American Statistical Association, Government Statistics Section, Pat Doyle Award (2011)

-“Effects of Care Coordination on Hospitalization, Quality of Care, and Health Care Expenditures Among Medicare Beneficiaries: 15 Randomized Trials,” won the 2010 AcademyHealth award for article of the year as well as the National Institute for Health Care Management Foundation’s 2010 research award for excellence in original and creative health care research.
+The article “Effects of Care Coordination on Hospitalization, Quality of Care, and Health Care Expenditures Among Medicare Beneficiaries: 15 Randomized Trials,” won the 2010 AcademyHealth Article Of The Year Award and the National Institute for Health Care Management Foundation’s 2010 research award for excellence in original and creative health care research.